UniversalDependencies/docs/_u-dep/iobj.md

 In general, if there is just one object, it should be labeled [dobj](), regardless of the morphological case.
-If there are two or more objects, one of them should be [dobj]() and the others should be
+If there are two or more objects, one of them should be [dobj]() and the others should be `iobj`.
-{{ page.title }}.
 In such cases it is necessary to decide what is the most directly affected object _(patient)._ If possible, language-specific documentation should help identify direct and indirect objects.